The Gregorian Institute at Benedictine College

 By partnering with leading Catholic intellectuals to promote Catholic identity, we hope to benefit:

-• The Church from renewal and sustained attention to Catholic identity.
+- The Church, through renewal and sustained attention to Catholic identity;

-• The American experiment, from the emphasis on faith’s contribution to self-government.
+- The American experiment, through the emphasis on faith’s contribution to self-government;

-• Catholic leaders in their fields, from our work crystalizing the principles of identity.
+- Catholic leaders in their fields, by working to crystallize the principles of identity;

-• Benedictine College students, formed in enduring principles and effective action.
+- Benedictine College students, forming them in enduring principles and effective action; and